smrfeld/DynamicBoltzmannPaper/bimol_train_stoch_sim/README.md

 They can be visualized with the `visualize_lattice` notebook in the `mathematica` directory.

+The first moments in the data can be visualized using the `moments` notebook.

 ### Learning initial conditions

 From the build directory: